microsoft/vscode-docs/docs/languages/json.md

 ## JSON Schemas & Settings

 To understand the structure of JSON files, we use [JSON schemas](http://json-schema.org/).
 JSON schemas describe the shape of the JSON file, as well as value sets, default values, and descriptions.
+The JSON support shipped with VS Code supports JSON Schema Draft 4.

 Servers like [JSON Schema Store](http://schemastore.org) provide schemas for most of the common JSON based configuration files.
 However, schemas can also be defined in a file in the VS Code workspace, as well as the VS Code settings files.